imanghafoori1/laravel-temp-tag/README.md

 ### Use cases:

-- You wanna ban a user, only for a week.
+- You wanna ban a user, but only for a week.

-- You wanna give someone VIP access only for a month.
+- You wanna give someone VIP access, but only for a month.

-- You wanna a Coupon code to be usable for until tomorrow.
+- You wanna a Coupon code to be usable until tomorrow.

-- You wanna put a product in an slider for until weekend.
+- You wanna put a product in a slider for until the weekend.

-- Storing each user perferences, can be done by attaching a 'settings' tag and the perferences as payload.
+- Storing each user preferences, can be done by attaching a 'settings' tag and the preferences as payload.

 - Storing users likes and dislikes on any model

-- Scheduling models to be published in future.
+- Scheduling models to be published in the future.

 Then you put a temporary tag on them and check to see if the model has the tag.